schaua/psSummer2022/README.md

 * Add support for recursive processing (-r --recursive) that starts at the target directory
 * Add support for "deleting" directories and their contents (-d --directory)
 * Add support for different operatings systems use of / or \ as path delimiters
+* Create a similar utility using Linux (hint research awk and find commands)

 ### Open Ended Goals:
 * Consider what other toil type activities that would benefit from being automated